 The brain and body require a diverse range of nutrients to function and develop.
 Cognition is particularly sensitive to nutrition deficiencies and high performance perhaps even more so.
 Carbohydrates, protein, fat, vitamins, minerals and trace elements all play their part in optimal human performance so getting the balance right is critical to producing your best.

 Carbohydrates contain carbon, hydrogen and oxygen and therefore derive their name.
-The body absorbes both simple carbohydrates (glucose, fructose, maltose for example), and complex carbohydrates (starches for example) at different rates.
+The body absorbs both simple carbohydrates (glucose, fructose, maltose for example), and complex carbohydrates (starches for example) at different rates.
 Simple carbohydrates provide the quickest glycemic response and are the preferred source of energy by the brain.
 Complex carbohydrates are most abundant in the human diet.
 The body converts them into glucose and stores them as glycogen in the blood and muscle tissue available to fuel increased demand.

-Proteins are a category of macronutrient formed by strings of chemical compounds known as amino acids and are a vital component in the growth, repair and development of the body and brain.
+Proteins are a category of macronutrients formed by strings of chemical compounds known as amino acids and are a vital component in the growth, repair and development of the body and brain.
 They are particularly important in domains heavy on physical activity such as demanding stage performances and sport.
 The inevitable muscle damage resulting from physical exertion, for example, requires protein for repair and recovery.
 The human body constructs hormones and enzymes using proteins and they are necessary for digestion and the immune system.

-Fats, also known as fatty acids, although the press demonise them, are beginning to find greater acceptance amongst performers and the general public.
+Fats, also known as fatty acids, although the press demonises them, are beginning to find greater acceptance amongst performers and the general public.
 The reality is that fatty acids are an essential component in the diet of high performers.
 Fats are a source of energy that we require for nutrient absorption and assist us to maintain our body's core temperature.
 Essential fatty acids such as omega 3 are important for cellular function.

 Water accounts for up to 75% of the human body and the average human being require between 2 and 2.5 litres of water per day to function properly.
 Athletes required probably twice that amount and often more depending on the demains of their sport and associated environmental conditions.
 Dehydration is detrimental to performance with psychological studies showing that mind dehydration (2%) result in reduced performance on physical, visuomotor, psychomotor and mental performance tests (Szinnai, 2005).
 Dehydration of even 1% has been seen to negatively affect concentration and memory and increase anxiety.

 The human body and its nervous system are remarkably capable of finding balance even when our dietary intake is less than optimal.
-Eventually, under stress of poor diet our bodies will begin to show cracks, but generally, it is immensely resilient to the abuses we inflict on it.
+Eventually, under the stress of poor diet, our bodies will begin to show cracks, but generally, it is immensely resilient to the abuses we inflict on it.
 However, if we wish to perform at elite levels in business, sport or the arts, we must give our bodies the best nutrition possible.
 And micronutrients play a critical role in the body's ability to perform at maximum capacity.

 Underpinning efficient communication within the human nervous system are a variety of vitamins and minerals.
-They influence blood flow delivering oxygen and fuel to the brain and muscles, assist cell-reproduction and the release and absorption of neurotransmitters involved in complex cognitive and biological function.
+They influence blood flow delivering oxygen and fuel to the brain and muscles, assist cell reproduction and the release and absorption of neurotransmitters involved in complex cognitive and biological function.
 Deficiencies in vital vitamins such as Vitamin A, B, C, D & E and calcium, and minerals potassium and sodium can limit blood flow and the brain's ability to communicate within itself and to the wider body structure.

 Stuart Cotterill in his 2017 book Human Performance: Theory & Practice offers the following analogy; imagine you provide your brain with sufficient micro and macro nutrition through an optimised diet.
 Cotterill says it's like a fibre-optic broadband connection.
 Compared to a poor diet deficient in the necessary nutrients for high performance, the latter is like a dial-up connection.